 In the Fund Financial Statements, Governmental Funds report nonspendable, restricted, committed, assigned, and unassigned fund balances.
 Nonspendable portions of fund balance are related to inventory.
 Restricted funds are constrained by outside parties (statute, grantors, bond agreements, etc.).
 Committed fund balances are established and modified by a resolution approved by the Board of Education.
-The District currently doesn't report any committed fund balance.
 The Board of Education passed a resolution authorizing the Superintendent the ability to assign fund balances and their intended uses.
 Unassigned fund balances are considered the remaining amounts.